Forex broker mini account comparison

 Characteristics of Mini Accounts

-Mini accounts can be described as basic level or entry accounts.
-They are meant for new traders or those who are entering the world of online trading for the first time.
+Mini accounts can be good for new traders or those who are entering the world of online trading for the first time.
 The primary factors that distinguish mini accounts from the other account types are the following: